StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 job.batch "elasticsearch-restore-20210229t152530" deleted
 ```

-The indices restored are listed in the output, as well as the number of failed and succesful restore actions.
+The indices restored are listed in the output, as well as the number of failed and successful restore actions.

-### Deleting ElasticSearch indices
+### Delete ElasticSearch indices

 To delete existing ElasticSearch indices so that a snapshot can be restored, follow these steps.